Sentence extraction

 Sentence extraction is a technique used for automatic summarization of a text.

 In this shallow approach, statistical heuristics are used to identify the most salient sentences of a text.
 Sentence extraction is a low-cost approach compared to more knowledge-intensive deeper approaches which require additional knowledge bases such as ontologies or linguistic knowledge.
-In short "sentence extraction" works as a filter which allows only important sentences to pass.
+In short, sentence extraction works as a filter that allows only meaningful sentences to pass.

 The major downside of applying sentence-extraction techniques to the task of summarization is the loss of coherence in the resulting summary.

 Nevertheless, sentence extraction summaries can give valuable clues to the main points of a document and are frequently sufficiently intelligible to human readers.

 Procedure

 Usually, a combination of heuristics is used to determine the most important sentences within the document.
 Each heuristic assigns a (positive or negative) score to the sentence.
 After all heuristics have been applied, the highest-scoring sentences are included in the summary.

 The individual heuristics are weighted according to their importance.